 referral to community resources (refer to C-405: Financial Aid and Comparable Benefits)

-For more information about content in the IPE and IPE amendment, refer to VRSM B-500: Individualized Plan for Employment.
+For more information about content in the IPE and IPE amendment, refer to VRSM B-500: Individualized Plan for Employment and Post-Employment.
 For information about specific goods and services, refer to content throughout the manual.

 …